claranet/cloud-deploy-docs/source/rst/quick-start.rst

 ------------

 Ghost aims to deploy, in a secure and reliable way, applications in the Cloud.
-Actual version support only AWS could.
+Actual version support only AWS .

 Ghost Features
 ______________

   * Developed in Python.

-  * for continuous deployment.
+  * For continuous deployment.

   * Create, configure and update AWS EC2 instances.

   * Used to deploy client application code

-  * Based on an API REST
+  * Ghost core build within a REST API that any REST client could use it

-  * A Ghost GUI uses this API but other clients could use it.
+  * A :ref:`ui`

-  * A CLI tool has been also created to used this API: "Casper"
+  * A :ref:`cli`

 The Ghost API is the core of this tool.
 Different elements compose this API